Hunter Herrera-McFarland

 Pronouns: She/They

-Hunter Herrera-McFarland is The Kelsey’s Policy Associate.
+Hunter Herrera-McFarland is The Kelsey’s Policy Manager.
 Hunter is Navajo and Mescalero Apache on her mom’s side and white on her dad’s side.
 She grew up in a rural town in Southern Idaho, but now lives in Bellingham, Washington with her partner, Carter, and her service dog, Diya.
 She holds a BA and MA from the University of Wyoming, which is where her love of advocacy flourished while on the policy debate team.
 Hunter has over 8 years organizing local governments and university administration.
 After experiencing numerous access issues and discrimination in rental properties, Hunter decided to become a Board Member for the Tenants Union of Washington State.
 Prior to joining The Kelsey, she was a debate coach at UC Berkeley and an administrative assistant at PowerSwitch Action.
 Outside of work, she enjoys spending time in the mountains, going to drag shows, and watching horror movies.

 What part of The Kelsey’s mission are you proudest to be part of / support?